How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 MCP is not a threat to manage away — it's a capability to govern responsibly.
 The organisations that get this right will give their employees a genuine AI productivity advantage while keeping their data and systems secure.
 Those that don't will find themselves dealing with the same shadow IT and data governance problems they've spent years trying to solve, now accelerated by the speed and autonomy that AI brings.

 The framework is the same one that's served IT well for decades: inventory, least privilege, monitoring, and user education.
-What's new is the urgency — and the opportunity.
+What's new is the urgency — and the scale of the gap between where most organisations are today and where they need to be.